rubit0/inFluent/README.md

 Basic how to use
 -------------

-Before we get the extension methods, we need to add the inFluent namespace to out class.
+Add the inFluent namespace to our MonoBehaviour class.

     using inFluent;

-Now we can simply reference any GameObject and InteliSense to show us all available extension methods.
+Now InteliSense will present on any GameObject all avaible extension methods.
-Let's consider the following example where we have a Script on our GameObject and we make some settings at OnAwake().
+Let's consider the following example where we setup a GameObject at OnAwake():

     public Transform StartLookDirection;
     public Vector3 StartScale;